Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking

 There are several things you can do to make a traditional hunt more challenging for older kids.

 Find creative hiding places to give a hunt more appeal.
 If you can, have the hunt in a different or unfamiliar location this year.
 Hide items in the woods or a park, pick a place that has a lot of nooks and crannies, and don't limit yourself to hiding things on the ground.
 (What about in the crook of a tree branch or on the side of the house?)
 Make the boundaries larger to increase the places eggs can be hidden.

-The older kids can look for the more complex hiding spots while the younger kids can find easily hidden eggs.
+The older kids can look for the more complex hiding spots while the younger kids can find hidden eggs easily.

 Glow-in-the-Dark Egg Hunt